 Most books will have endnotes with numbering that restarts at the end of every chapter.
-But we use Continuous numbering.
+But we use Continuous Numbering.
 This can become problematic when you are copy/pasting your endnotes over from your Notes document, as the numbering will of course not be the same, and you might get confused about where you are at.
-There are a few ways to deal with this issue:

-- You can keep checking the endnotes in your etext document against your original EPUB or PDF - $\circ\,$ This helps to confirm that you have things in the right order, but still does not help confirm if your numbering is correct - The best solution takes a few steps, but is very helpful and does not take up too much time. - 1.
-When you do the initial set-up in the Footnote and Endnote dialog, choose Restart each section for the Numbering - As you go through your text, insert section breaks at the end of every chapter, or whenever the endnote numbering restarts in the original book.
-(To do this, go to the Layout tab and under Breaks, select either Continuous or Next Page in the Section Breaks section.
-They will be deleted later so it does not matter which you choose)
+One option is to keep checking the endnotes in your etext document against your original EPUB or PDF.
+This helps to confirm that you have things in the right order, but still does not help confirm if your numbering is correct.

+The best solution takes a few steps, but is very helpful and does not take up too much time.

+- When you do the initial set-up in the Footnote and Endnote dialog, choose Restart each section for the Numbering - As you go through your text, insert section breaks at the end of every chapter, or whenever the endnote numbering restarts in the original book.
+To do this: - $^\circ\,$ go to the Layout tab and under Breaks - $^\circ\,$ select either Continuous or Next Page in the Section Breaks section.
+These will be deleted later so it does not matter which option you choose - o 🗙

-× - 3.
-Taking these steps will ensure that the numbering in your etext matches the numbering in the original, so you can be confident that you are on track. - 4.
-When you are all done copying and pasting your endnotes into the endnotes section, you will need to: - 1. delete all of the section breaks that you inserted (see how to do this on Find and Replace), - 2. and, return to the Footnote and Endnote dialog, and set the Numbering to Continuous the end of the book and use continual numbering.
+Taking these steps will ensure that the numbering in your etext matches the numbering in the original, so you can be confident that you are on track.

+When you are all done copying and pasting your endnotes into the endnotes section, you will need to:

+- delete all of the section breaks that you inserted (see how to do this on Find and Replace), - and, return to the Footnote and Endnote dialog, and set the Numbering to Continuous